avancemos/Logo-ID/README.md

     git clone git@github.com:avancemos/main.git

-### Download and setup an android mulator for your platform
+### Download and setup an android emulator for your platform

 Since we used Genymotion, well show you how to set it up